jared-hughes/casual-serious-language/public-docs/syntax.md

 - Float literals: `1.0`, `1.2e3`, `1.2e-4` (these are 64-bit floats)
 - Add/subtract/multiply: `1 + 2`, `1 - 2`, `1 * 2`
 - Divide: `1 / 2`
   - It is floor division for integers and truncated division for floats.
-TODO: pull a Python and make `/` consistently true division, and `//` consistently floor division.
+Planned: pull a Python and make `/` consistently true division, and `//` consistently floor division.
 - Unary negative: `-2`

 Booleans